Will Australia Go Into A Recession In 2025?

 What Is Australia's Current Rate Of Economic Growth?

-Quarterly changes in the GDP from mid-2022 and throughout 2023 have been in the positive territory.
+Quarterly changes in the GDP throughout 2023 and 2024 have been in the positive territory.

-However, when we look at the GDP per capita, which better reflects economic output in relation to our nation’s population — it’s clearly been moving into the negative.
+However, when we look at the GDP per capita, which better reflects economic output in relation to our nation’s population — it was clearly in the negative for most of last year.

-That’s led several commentators to posit that Australia is currently in a ‘per capita’ recession.
+Many commentators had considered Australia to be in a ‘per capita’ recession.

 What Is A ‘Per Capita’ Recession?

-The average GDP per Australian resident has been decreasing since mid-2023.
-That means each individuals’ living standards are getting worse.
+The average GDP per Australian resident was on the decline between mid-2023 and the end of 2024.
+That means each individual's living standards were getting worse.

 GDP per capita is a helpful measure because the overall GDP doesn’t account for how increased population — such as Australia’s recent uptick in immigration — influences how evenly national income is spread across households or communities.